ivan-hc/AppMan/README.md

 In the first case will be created a *zs-old backup file as big as the original in /opt/bin that you can remove with `appman -c`, in the second case the original file will be replaced directly.

-Since the AppMan 1.5 release you can update everything using the command `appman -U` or `appman full-upgrade`
+NOTE: since the AppMan 1.5 release you can update everything using the command `appman -U` or `appman full-upgrade`

 # Uninstall